pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 which can nicely display the object contents.
 However, many objects (e.g. ones that contain per q-point data) would be too large to sensibly display like this anyway. `dataclasses` can also provide automatic `__eq__`, `__lt__` etc. methods, but these don't really make sense with our data.
+It's also worth noting that `dataclasses` weren't available until Python 3.7 and were backported to 3.6.

 Given the above, all of the data objects in Euphonic should be full Python classes.